mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 So, whatever I feel from my personality, there is always some confusion.
 Waves of the mind, always.
 Feeling good, feeling bad: whatever you say, that is a wave.
 Because that feeling comes from – anyway, stink.
 What is called total personality.

 Because I don't know, what is my [karma](glossary#karma)?
-Why did you become a monk?
+Why did [I] become a monk?
 I don't know.
 I know why – but on the other hand, there are a lot of reasons.
 I don't know why, so I cannot say.

 That is really stink....
 From where that stink of Katagiri comes?
 Nowhere.
 You have to really go back to beginingless past, to the endless future.